What does true freedom mean to me?

-For years I had the mistaken belief that lasting freedom was just beyond my grasp.
-I thought that if my circumstances were different, then I could be free from suffering.
+For years I had the mistaken belief that any lasting freedom from suffering was just beyond my grasp.
+I thought that if my circumstances were different then I would be able to feel more peace and joy.
 I just needed a different job or to travel more.
-I needed my kids to be ok, and my marriage more stable.
-But over time, I started to realize, as each of my ‘ways to freedom’ got ticked off, that I was often brought back to a state of being miserable.
+I needed my kids to be ok and my marriage more stable.
+But over time I started to realize that even if my circumstances changed, I would often come back to a state of being miserable.
 The income was enough, kids were good, travel extensive; but still I felt trapped in suffering even in the most beautiful places in the world.
 I began to understand that finding true peace and joy was not something that happened outside of myself.

 I went on a quest to change what was broken on the inside of me.
 I spent years in traditional therapy, while also reading and studying many self-help books.
 When that didn’t alleviate enough pain, I turned to alternative healing from around the world.
-Through many years of diving deep into an intense healing journey, I turned into my wounded shadow side, which brought more wholeness to my fragmented past.
-This eventually lead to profound healing of the trauma from my childhood.
+More and more I would turn in towards my wounded shadow side, and pull together my fragmented past.
+This eventually lead to profound healing and being able to let go of the devastating effects from the trauma of my childhood.

-I was convinced if I healed from my past trauma, I would be totally whole and free.
+I was convinced if I healed from my past trauma I would be totally whole and free.
 Still I felt like I was in a frustrating cycle of endlessly trying to escape suffering.
 I was given advice to be grateful and meditate.
-And so I entered ashrams and satsangs, looking for enlightenment to transcend my pain body.
-Still, I was in and out of inner angst, finding only temporary relief.
+And so I entered ashrams and satsangs looking for enlightenment to transcend my pain body.
+I found temporary relief but still found myself struggling with going in and out of inner angst.
 Out of desperation, I left all advice behind and turned inward.
 At some level, I knew the answers had to be inside.
-Through a long dark night of the soul, I came to find true freedom from my pain and suffering.

-As I moved deeper into Stillness and my true essence, I stopped running and faced my fears, and began to sink deep into whatever was presenting itself at the present moment.
-Through embracing and pulling in the rejected aspects of myself and any woundedness, while staying still and grounded in the present moment, I discovered a wholeness of being and the freedom I had been searching for all my life.
-To me, this is true freedom; to fold the woundedness into the Stillness, as I hold the wholeness of my entire being.
-This knowing is what finally set me free.
+As I moved deeper into the stillness and essence of my true self, I stopped running and faced my fears, and began to sink deep into whatever was presenting itself at the present moment.
+Through embracing and pulling in the rejected aspects of myself and any woundedness, while staying still and grounded in the present moment, I discovered deep healing and a feeling of complete wholeness.
+This knowing is what ultimately set me free.